Marriage counselling, relationship counselling

 When the time comes to work on change we will reframe, modify and challenge behaviour.
 Bear in mind that the relationship models mentioned in Step 2 hold sound change strategies which govern reframing, modification and challenging a couple’s behaviour.
 Most importantly the couple, individually and together, determines the direction and tempo at which we proceed.

 In the final instance it has to be said that communication plays a vital role in sculpting a relationship into a form that pleases both partners.
-Couples, marriage or relationship counselling will therefore pay due regard to this aspect of a relationship.

 Conclusion